tweag/nickel/doc/manual/typing.md

 If you want `x` to be statically typed, you should annotate it.

-That being said, the typechecker still avoids being too rigid: it is obvious in the previous example case that `1` is of type `Num`.
+That being said, the typechecker still avoids being too rigid: it is obvious in the previous example case that `1` is of type `Number`.
 This information is cheap to gather.
 When encountering a binding outside of a typed block, the typechecker determines the *apparent type* of the definition.
 The rationale is that determining the apparent type shouldn't recurse arbitrarily inside the